jayshrivastava/htn-cockroachdb-workshop-2022/ReadMe.md

 ## Intro to API Development

 This is the source code for the Backend Web Development workshop for Hack the North 2021.
-It is a Book Collection API made with Python, Flask, and SQLite.
+It is a Book Collection API made with Python, Flask, and SQLite (or optionally [CockroachDB Serverless](https://www.cockroachlabs.com/free-tier/)).

 VOD: https://www.youtube.com/watch?v=CATP51NSOzA